Toby Harris, Baron Harris of Haringey

+Jonathan Toby Harris, Baron Harris of Haringey (born 11 October 1953) is a British economist and politician who has been a member of the House of Lords since 1998.
+A member of the Labour Party, he also served as its leader in the newly-established London Assembly from 2000 to 2004, where he represented Brent and Harrow.

 Family and education

 Harris was born in North London, the son of geneticist Professor Harry Harris and Muriel Harris (née Hargest), a teacher.
 He was educated at Haberdashers' Aske's Boys' School, then a direct grant grammar school, which he attended on a local authority free place.
 He joined the Labour Party when he was sixteen and became Branch Secretary of the Highgate Ward Labour Party while still at school.

 Harris went to Trinity College, Cambridge, where he read Natural Sciences for two years before switching to Economics.
 Whilst at Cambridge, he continued to be active politically and, like many students, joined all three political clubs so that he could attend their meetings.
 He was Chair of the Cambridge Fabians and Chair of the Cambridge University Labour Club, before becoming President of the Cambridge Union.

 He holds an honorary doctorate from Middlesex University and was for a number of years a visiting professor at London South Bank University.